If you’re a fan of Star Wars, you might be reminded of the line where Princess Leah asks….

 Briard Grooming

-The Briard has a very good temperament; he is calm, collected and never confused.
-And while he may have an independent streak about him, at his “core”, he is a very sweet-natured dog, that is eager to please.
+The Briard has an excellent temperament; he is calm, collected, and never confused.
+And while he may have an independent streak about him, at his “core,” he is a very sweet-natured dog eager to please.
+He is also a perfect guard dog capable of discriminating between the good and bad guys.
+He is very protective of his human family, especially of the children.

-Why we like the Briard
+Why do we like the Briard?

-It is such an incongruous sight, watching a small child with the Briard, which is about 3 or 4 times the size of child.
-You will notice that the child always appears to be the one in control while the big dog is submissive and docile, yapping merrily and wagging his tail at the child.
+We like all dogs, but there is something special about the Briard, especially when he is with a child.
+It is such an incongruous sight, watching a small child with the Briard, about 3 or 4 times the size of a child.
+You will notice that the child always appears in control while the big dog is submissive and docile, yapping merrily and wagging his tail at the child.

 Briard Training

-The Briard breed as a whole is very comfortable with children particularly if he or she grows from a puppy with children within the household.
-If this is the case, what you’ll probably find is that your Briard will remain very protective of them… for life!
+Is important.
+His training and socialization should begin as early as possible, from the time he is just a puppy.
+The training should include mental stimulation, obedience training, agility, and other techniques.
+As we just mentioned, the Briard breed is very comfortable with children, mainly if they grow from a puppy with children within the household.
+If this is the case, you’ll probably find that your Briard will remain very protective of them… for life!

 And along those lines…

-Today these dogs rarely work as “sheepdogs”, at their core, they would still prefer to be able to run all around and keep a watchful eye over their “flock”.
-Only now instead of that being a herd of sheep, it you and your family that he’ll want to protect!
+Because the Braird is so BIG, while he can “adapt” to apartment-style living, he’s probably not going to be his happiest living in a small one-bedroom or two-bedroom apartment.
+Brairds need room to “stretch” their legs.
+As we’ve mentioned, the Briard is one of the most giant dogs out there and can reach a height of up to 27 inches at the shoulder level.
+Even the Briard puppy is big.
+And while today, these dogs rarely work as “sheepdogs,” at their core, they would still prefer to be able to run all around and keep a watchful eye over their “flock.”
+Only now, instead of that being a herd of sheep, it is you and your family that he’ll want to protect!

 Conditions such as…